NandiniSiliveri/Basic-Search-Engine/README.md

 ## Project Structure
 - src/ : Contains the source code for the search engine, including the main file and helper classes for data structure operations.
 - data/ : Includes the `topics.txt` file, which stores the searchable topics and their descriptions.
-- bin/ : The directory where compiled `.class` files are stored after compilation.

 ## Files Overview
 - **`Main.java`**: The entry point of the application that handles user interaction and initiates the search process.